 Meet the expertly trained Albany plastic surgeons at The Plastic Surgery Group, serving the Schenectady, Saratoga Springs, Utica, and Albany area of New York.Learn More Request Your Consultation

-In general, most women need about 6 weeks time to feel back to normal following breast reconstruction surgery.
+In general, most women feel back to normal about 6 weeks after breast reconstruction surgery.
 It's important to be gentle with yourself during this recuperative period.
 Avoid lifting, sports, and sex for up to 6 weeks following your surgery.

 Also, it will take some time for scars to begin to fade.
 Eventually, they will become much less noticeable.
 Your plastic surgeon will make every effort to minimize the scarring during the surgery.